jimenezict/exampleETLwithDOC/README.md

 ### Data source

 As said it will be extracted from files.
 To have some low-load example you can run an instance of the program Sensor File Generator (already on this repository)

-It is interesting to check that Sensor File Generator can be configured to write simultaniusly from 1 to N files.
-The data meaning is a two colums CSV where first column is a timestamp meanwhile second column is a sensor register.
-In the scenario, different sensors capture and send data, so for the same timestamp we can have different values on each sensor
+The data is composed by two colums CSV where first column is a timestamp meanwhile second column is a sensor register.
+In the scenario, different sensors capture and send data, so for the same timestamp we can have different values on each sensor, due to an error on the register.

 The objective of this process then, is to get an average based on timestamp.
-To do easy to understand the code, each register it is supossed to get velocity
+Even this code has a more generic propse, to do it easy to understand, each line of the file we can consider as speed value (naming of the classes are aligned with it)

 There is an additional restriction.
 We had to cover the case that sensors could had a black-out and send data some seconds later.

 ### Transformation